carlodavid012/100-Days-Of-ML-Code/README.md

 ## Day 49: March 21, 2019

 **Today's Progress** I haven't done the course today because I attended the Tensorflow Dev Summit Extended Manila.
-The topics discussed was about what's new in TF 2.0,  model interpretability, google colab and some 5-minute talks about RNN, and image classification for health and traffic.
+The topics discussed was about what's new in TF 2.0,  model interpretability, google colab and some 5-minute talks about RNN for Filipino languages, and image classification for radiology and object detection for cars at night.

 ## Day 50: March 22, 2019